Ford Mustang Car Insurance Rates

 Safety Rating & Damage Threshold

 If a car has exceptional safety ratings, this can potentially bring the price down.
+Let’s look at what the IIHS and NHTSA deem safe and what specific safety features the Ford Mustang contains.

 These results could make a positive impact on the cost of your insurance premium.